top of page

 Other insecticides

 No contact insecticides and biorational insecticides have been found to be effective [2].
+Any other pesticides that are applied by soil drench, soil injection, or spray are ineffective.

 References